desmax74/openshift-drools-hacep/docs/env-vars/README.md

 poll.timeout.unit.snapshot : : time unit to poll.timout.snapshot default is sec, other option is sec

 max.snapshot.request.attempts : max number of attempt to wait a snapshot, default value is 10

+namespace : namespace to use, default value is 'default'
 ```